Your school community cares about you and your family. Please let us know how we can help.

 Jon serves the Northern district attendance area in addition to the Transition Center.
 Before joining the FHPS team, he worked as a child and family therapist in both home-based and outpatient programs.
 This experience helps him assist others navigating through school, mental health, child welfare, and juvenile justice issues.
 In his clinical work, he has focused extensively on complex trauma and its effect across generations.
 This process has included working with youth who were psychiatrically hospitalized, detained for criminal charges, or removed from the home due to severe emotional/behavioral issues.
 Most recently, he transitioned from providing therapy at one of Pine Rest’s outpatient clinics.
 He is passionate about utilizing data to improve mental health programs and is excited to join Forest Hills’ dedication to serving the whole child.

-Alexandra Yonker
+Alexandra Gehan

 Alex serves the Central district attendance area.
 Before coming to FHPS, Alex worked at Pine Rest on the child and adolescent inpatient unit with children and their families.
 She enjoys working with children and being able to work alongside them throughout their formative years.
 Alex recognizes the challenges that kids face at school and home and understands the importance of supporting them in all aspects of their lives.